Abbey Wealth's free review explains how your EU retirement can be affected by Brexit and how to protect and secure your residency and finances abroad.

 As a bonus, Bulgaria is a stunningly beautiful country that offers its residents all 4 seasons to enjoy in turn: lovely seaside in summer, great ski resorts in winter and amazing nature walks all year round.

-You will need to present proof of your pension and that you have a bank account in Bulgaria.
+You will need to present proof of your pension, address, health insurance and that you have a bank account in Bulgaria.
 To be considered financially independent, your monthly income should at least be equal to the national minimum wage per month.

 Travelwise, Bulgaria is easily accessible from the UK, with an average flight taking just over 3 hours.